micropython/oofatfs/src/00readme.txt

   The FatFs/Tiny-FatFs module is a free software and there is no warranty.
   The FatFs/Tiny-FatFs module is opened for education, reserch and development.
-  You can use and/or modify it for personal, non-profit or commercial use without any restriction under your responsibility.
+  There is no restriction on use.
+You can use it for personal, non-profit or commercial use under your responsibility.